Would you like to learn how to ride a bike?

 With our gentle, effective “balance first” method many people learn to ride in one session.
 If you’re not 100% there, you’ll leave with a clear, low-stress way to continue to teach yourself!
 (You can also come to the next session.)

-If you can pedal and have ridden on trails, this class will introduce street riding rules and techniques and we'll practice handling your bike safely on city streets with a ride that includes intersections that present different challenges to practice maneuvering safely in traffic.
+Our second session introduces you to street riding rules and techniques.
+We'll practice handling your bike safely on city streets with a ride that includes intersections that present different challenges to practice maneuvering safely in traffic as a group.

 Videos